nemo0622/pokeemerald-expansion/README.md

     - Many NPC sprites adapted from Pokémon Crystal
     - Some NPC sprites by Anima_nel on itch.io
     - Some NPC sprites by kesterhenrickpixels on DeviantArt
-    - Player sprites by me!
+    - Amali and Harper (default Player) sprites by me!
+    - Calem and Serena outfits by com3tiin, Poketto, and Solo993 on DeviantArt
 - Overworld Pokémon Sprites:
     - Many Gen 1 and 2 overworld sprites by Anima_nel on itch.io
     - Eeveeee: Spoink, Kleavor